gedge-platform/gedge-platform1.github.io/README.md

 # [GEdge-Platform Project](https://gedge-platform.github.io)

-GEdge-Platform is a cloud edge computing platform for ultra low-latency services at the edge of the network.
+This Repository is for the GEdge-Platform project web site.

-This Site is made with Minimal Mistakes Jekyll theme which is the open source static web-site builder
+The web site is made with Minimal Mistakes Jekyll theme which is the open source static web-site builder

 #### Minimal Mistakes Jekyll theme Usage